MarkusEh/vdr-plugin-tvscraper/README.md

 As already mentioned, after first installations no channels are activated to be scraped.
 Please configure these channels in the plugin setup menu.
 (not required in --readOnlyClient mode).
-Additionally you can trigger that your already existing recordings are scraped, so that also for this recordings metadata is available.
+Additionally you can trigger scraping your already existing recordings, so that also for these recordings metadata is will be created.

 With a "make install" the file "override.conf" which provides the possibility to define scraping behaviour manually (see description